stjude-rust-labs/sprocket/crates/lint-rules.md

 ### `line_width`

 WDL lines should be less than or equal to 90 characters wide whenever possible.
+This line width restriction applies to embedded code in the `command` block.
 Exceptions would be long strings that WDL doesn't allow to be broken up within the meta and parameter meta sections.
-This line width restriction applies to embedded code in the `command` block as well.
+Another exception is `container` lines inside the `runtime` block of a task.
+(See the rules `mutable_container`  && `immutable_container_not_tagged` for more information about permitted `container` lines.)

 ### `expression_spacing`